 Keep in mind that it typically isn’t a good idea to install packages that were not meant for your system.
 It can lead to dependency issues and can cause errors or even crash.
 If the software you are installing has some dependencies that need to be installed, you will need to install these first.

-If you use one of our Ubuntu Hosting plans, you don’t have to search for .deb packages or convert RPM packages yourself – you can simply ask our expert Linux admins to find and install these packages onto your VPS for you.
+If you use one of our Ubuntu Hosting plans, you don’t have to search for .deb packages or convert RPM packages yourself – you can simply ask our expert tech support to find and install these packages onto your VPS with for you.
 They are available 24×7 and will take care of your request immediately.